walterhiggins/ScriptCraft/docs/api.md

  * z (optional) : The z coordinate of the Drone
  * direction (optional) : The direction in which the Drone is facing.
 Possible values are 0 (east), 1 (south), 2 (west) or 3 (north)
+ * world (optional) : The world in which the drone is created.

 Drone.box() method
 ==================